Superkikim/nexus-ai-chat-importer/README.md

 -   An import report will be generated in the archive folder, detailing the results

 ### Resetting the Import Catalog

+If you encounter issues with the import process or want to start fresh, you can reset the import catalog.
+This will clear the list of imported conversations, allowing you to import the same data again.

 1. Open the Command Palette (Cmd/Ctrl + P)
 2. Search for and select "Reset Nexus AI Chat Importer Catalogs: Reset Catalogs"